Learning responsibility allocations for multi-agent interactions: A differentiable optimization approach with control barrier functions: Experiments on traffic-weaving interaction

 \subsection{Training on data with same initial conditions (D2)}

-We apply our learning method to the D2 dataset to see what happens when there are diverse and contradictory behaviors within the dataset.
+We apply our learning method to the D2 dataset to see what happens when the dataset contains diverse and contradictory behaviors.
 As the initial conditions place the cars on equal footing at the start, there is ambiguity as to who passes whom, resulting in multimodal behavior within the dataset.
-Learning responsibility allocations in this setting is substantially more difficult; as shown by Fig. \ref{fig:subset-contours}b.
+Learning responsibility allocations in this setting is substantially more difficult; as shown by Fig. \ref{fig:subset-contours}\textcolor{red}: \textit{Same initial states}.
 The learned responsibility allocation is constant---regardless of their relative state, both agents are predicted to be equally responsible.
 This performance drop under multimodal interactions highlights a limitation in our approach, necessitating future work on a \textit{probabilistic} extension.